OmPatel01/Data-Analysis-Projects/Python Projects/Zomato Restaurants Data Analysis/README.md

    - Explore the distribution of customer ratings, highlighting a generally positive sentiment but with a higher volume of ratings for lower-rated restaurants.
 Addressing quality improvement in these establishments is crucial.

 7. **Effect of Average Cost on Ratings:**
-   - Investigate the lack of a clear correlation between the average cost for two and restaurant ratings.
+   - There is no clear correlation between the average cost for two and restaurant ratings.

 8. **Premium Dining Destinations:**
-   - Identify the top 10 cities with the most expensive dining experiences.
+   - Identifed the top 10 cities with the most expensive dining experiences.

 9. **Price Range and Popularity:**
-   - Explore the positive correlation between price range and restaurant popularity, as indicated by customer votes.
+   - Explored the positive correlation between price range and restaurant popularity, as indicated by customer votes.